Skip to contents

 #> site trait cwm

-Now we can aggregate the CWM of body mass at coarser scale using fb_aggregate_site_data() as done in the previous section:
+Now we can aggregate the CWM of plant hieght at coarser scale using fb_aggregate_site_data() as done in the previous sections, this time using the default fun argument as we want to compute the average CWM:

 upscaled_cwm <- fb_aggregate_site_data(